FACTBOX-What's in the U.S.-China 'phase one' trade deal

 ENFORCEMENT

-Under dispute resolution is an arrangement allowing parties to resolve differences over how the deal is implemented through bilateral consultations, starting at the working level and escalating to top-level officials.
+Under dispute resolution, there is an arrangement to allow the parties to resolve differences over how the deal is implemented through bilateral consultations, starting at the working level and escalating to top-level officials.
 If these consultations do not resolve disputes, there is a process for imposing tariffs or other penalties.
-Lighthizer told reporters the United States expected neither side would retaliate if appropriate action was taken as part of the process and following "consultation in good faith."
+There was no indication that retaliatory tariffs would be prohibited.

 CHINA FINANCIAL SERVICES